 PLAN YOUR VISIT

-In line with government guidance, the museum is temporarily closed.
-We hope to reopen soon, and our volunteers will be on hand to ensure you receive a warm welcome and have a safe and enjoyable visit.
+The Museum is open 10am – 4pm Tuesday–Sunday* (last admission 3.30pm).
+Our volunteers will be on hand to ensure you receive a warm welcome and have a safe and enjoyable visit.

 Book your tickets

 We advise booking your tickets online in advance.
 Please select from either morning admission (the 10am option, which allows arrival any time between 10am-1pm) or afternoon admission (the 1pm option, which allows arrival any time between 1-3.30pm).
 This allows us to manage our visitor numbers to ensure the safety of visitors and volunteers in the Museum space.

 The safety of our visitors, staff and volunteers is our utmost priority.
 We are therefore keeping our Covid-19 measures in place following the move to Step 4 of the government’s roadmap on Monday 19 July 2021.
 In addition to our hygiene and ventilation measures, we are asking all visitors, staff and volunteers to continue to wear face masks.
 Further information on what you can expect can be found in the updated visitor information and frequently asked questions below.

 |Children under 16||Free|

 We advise booking your tickets online in advance.

 Members of the Art Fund, Museums Association, Caravan Club and Museum Friends scheme will be required to show proof of membership on arrival.
 Children under 12 must be accompanied by an adult.